bolinfest/Recoil/docs/docs/guides/atom-effects.md

 ## State Synchronization Example

-It can be useful to use atoms as a local cached value of some other state such as a remote database, local storage, &c.
-You could set the default value of an atom using the `default` property with a selector to get the store's value.
+It can be useful to use atoms as a local cached value of some other state such as a remote database, local storage, etc.  You could set the default value of an atom using the `default` property with a selector to get the store's value.
 However, that is only a one-time lookup; if the store's value changes the atom value will not change.
 With effects, we can subscribe to the store and update the atom's value whenever the store changes.
 Calling `setSelf()` from the effect will initialize the atom to that value and will be used for the initial render.
 If the atom is reset, it will revert to the `default` value, not the initialized value.

 ```jsx
 const syncStorageEffect = userID => ({setSelf, trigger}) => {